ConnectedPlacesCatapult/TomboloDigitalConnector/CONTRIBUTING.md

 - [Fork the repository](https://help.github.com/articles/fork-a-repo/).
 - [Choose the issue](https://github.com/FutureCitiesCatapult/TomboloDigitalConnector/milestone/22) you want to start working on and tag a project maintainer to inform about it.
-- Use the Github issue to discuss on the requirements, ask for more information, update on the progress or upload images related to the issue.
+- Use the Github issue to discuss the requirements, ask for more information, update on the progress or upload images related to the issue.
 - Create a [pull request](https://help.github.com/articles/about-pull-requests/) when you feel you have addressed the issue.